agendav/agendav/doc/source/admin/configuration.rst

    Image filename which will be used as a logo.
 Has to be a valid filename placed inside ``web/public/img/`` directory.

+.. confval:: site.favicon

+   Icon filename which will be used as favicon.
+Has to be placed inside ``web/public/img/``.

 .. confval:: site.footer

    Text to be placed in the footer.